 Amendment Act 509 of 2008 transposed key provisions of Batteries Directive 2006/66/EC, by requiring manufacturers and importers of portable batteries inter alia to fund the municipal collection of waste portable batteries through a tax of DKK 2,750 (EUR 370) per tonne of portable batteries put on the market from January 2009.
-Several Ordinances were introduced to regulate details of waste batteries management.

 An amendment to the Environmental Protection Act of December 2011 doubles the tax paid by producers for municipal collection of waste portable batteries from DKK 2.7 to DKK 6 per kg (EUR 804 per tonne) from 1 January 2012.
 The Government deemed the increase necessary to reflect municipalities' actual battery collection costs (about EUR 1,800 per tonne collected) and to recoup, by 2015, the losses that municipalities incurred in 2009/10 due to the insufficient level of tax.
 (In 2010, producers were taxed EUR 1.1 million to pay for collection by the municipalities, while the latter claim their actual collection costs were EUR 2.8 million.)
 Ordinance 943/2008 transposed the single market provisions of the Directive, and a further amendment (143/2013) transposes the requirements of EU Regulation 1103/2010 on capacity labelling.